RNN-based counterfactual prediction, with an application to homestead policy and public schooling: Potential outcomes framework

+We explore a panel data setting where we observe a real-valued continuous outcome $Y_{it}$ for each $i = 1, \ldots, N$ units and in each $t = 1, \ldots, T$ time periods, and where a subset of units is exposed to a binary treatment $W_{it} \in \left\{0,1\right\}$ following an initial treatment period $T_{0}$.
+We also observe time-invariant pre-treatment covariates, $V_{ip}$, where $p$ denotes the number of predictors.

-The potential outcomes framework also implicitly assumes treatment is well-defined to ensure that each unit has the same number of potential outcomes \citep{imbens2015causal}.
-It also excludes interference between units, which would undermine the framework by creating more than two potential outcomes per unit, depending on the treatment status of other units \citep{rubin1990}.
+We follow the Neyman-Rubin potential outcomes framework \citep{neyman1923,rubin1974estimating,rubin1990}, where there exists a pair of potential outcomes, $Y_{it}(1)$ and $Y_{it}(0)$, corresponding to the response to treatment and control, respectively.
+The potential outcomes framework implicitly assumes treatment is well-defined to ensure that each unit has the same number of potential outcomes.
+It also excludes interference between units, which would undermine the framework by creating more than two potential outcomes per unit, depending on the treatment status of other units.
+We only observe one of the two potential outcomes for each $it$ value, while the other outcome is counterfactual.
+The observed outcomes are: